 This workshop is designed for intermediate and advanced essay writers who are already working on personal essay projects and want to receive regular feedback in a supportive and constructively critical environment.
-The class will include in-depth workshops of student writing, discussions on the art of the personal essay, and readings of works in the genre, including but not limited to pieces by Matthew Salesses, Jerald Walker, Roxane Gay, Rachel Cusk, Barbara Kingsolver, Brent Staples, Cathy Park Hong, Rabih Alameddine, Leslie Jamison, and Jamaica Kincaid (many drawn from the Best American Essays 2020 anthology, and other sources).
-In-class writing prompts will encourage students to try their hand at different elements of personal essay writing.
-Over the course of the class, each student will submit work 2-3 times (depending on enrollment) and receive written and verbal feedback in an in-depth workshop; by the end of the course, students will have received responses from the instructor and fellow students to at least two excerpts or complete essays to guide their drafts towards revision.
-Note: Since the content of personal essays often reflect intimate issues, controversial views, and real-life situations, we will ensure that conversations around the work and its content take place in a safe, supportive, and respectful space.
+The class will include in-depth workshops of student writing, discussions on the art and craft of the personal essay, and readings of exemplary works in the genre, including but not limited to pieces by Yiyun Li, André Aciman, Annie Dillard, and Hilton Als.
+In-class writing prompts will allow students to try their hand at different elements of personal essay writing.
+Over the course of the class, each student will submit work 2-3 times (depending on enrollment) and receive written and verbal feedback in an in-depth workshop; by the end of the course, students will have received detailed feedback from the instructor and fellow students on at least two excerpts or complete essays to guide their drafts towards revision.
+Note: Since the content of personal essays often reflect intimate issues, controversial views, and real-life situations, we will ensure that conversations around the work and its content takes place in a safe, supportive, and respectful space.

 This class will be hosted using live Zoom meetings!
 You will be able to participate in class via Zoom videoconference from wherever you’re most comfortable.
 All you’ll need is a laptop or a phone!
 About 15 minutes before your class is scheduled to begin, you'll receive an email from your instructor with a link to join the class meeting via Zoom–no need to download anything or sign up for Zoom in advance!
 If you have questions about remote learning, please feel free to reach out to [email protected] for more information.